patrocinio/cloud-private-bootcamp/Labs_development/Lab-Install-CLI-Tools_DJM.md

   OK
   ```

-7. Issue the following command to get information about your cluster
+7. Run the following command to get information about your cluster:

   ```
   bx pr cluster-get mycluster